lllxxyyy-lxy/SpotZoomer/README.md

 ---

-## 🚀 Demo: Training VISD and Predicting High-Resolution Gene Expression (Mouse Brain)
+## 🚀 Demo: Training TransSR and Predicting High-Resolution Gene Expression (Mouse Brain)

 Due to its large size, the demo dataset is hosted on Zenodo:
 📦 [Download from Zenodo](https://zenodo.org/records/15878397)

 After downloading, place the files in the project's `data/` directory.

-A complete tutorial is available that walks you through training VISD and visualizing the predicted high-resolution gene expression:
+A complete tutorial is available that walks you through training TransSR and visualizing the predicted high-resolution gene expression:

 - 📘 [Tutorial3-Demo in MouseBrain.ipynb](Tutorial3-Demo%20in%20MouseBrain.ipynb)